unicode-org/icu/docs/userguide/strings/unicodeset.md

   representing surrogate code points.
 * A `$` at the end of [Content](https://www.unicode.org/reports/tr61/#Content) (that is, preceding a closing bracket `]`) represents the noncharacter code point U+FFFF.
-  This is used as an anchor for the start or end of text in transform rules, see Section [Æther](../transforms/general/rules.md#%C3%A6ther) of the transform rule tutorial.
+  This is used to represent the start or end of text in transform rules, see Section [Æther](../transforms/general/rules.md#%C3%A6ther) of the transform rule tutorial.